 Platforms: tool interacts with iOS and Android on the Ruby-based framework.

 These are two AT frameworks.
 The former acts as Apple’s official modular testing environment.
-It integrates with the IDE to enhance the ability to write and run tests, as well as perform TDD.
+It integrates with the IDE to enhance the user interface ability to write tests, and run tests, as well as perform TDD.

 CUITest is based on XCTest and includes additional classes.
-Swift or Objective C is used to write tests.
+Swift or Objective C is used to create test scripts and write unit tests.

 Accessibility: no additional solutions are required to start testing since it is native to iOS devices.